vvorobjov/nrp-documentation/src/nrp/glossary.rst

     Braitenberg Vehicle
         A Braitenberg vehicle is a concept conceived in a thought experiment by the Italian-Austrian cyberneticist Valentino Braitenberg: `Wikipedia <https://en.wikipedia.org/wiki/Braitenberg_vehicle>`_

+    SDF : Simulation Description Format
+    Simulation Description Format
+        XML file format that describes environments, objects, and robots in a manner suitable for robotic applications.
+NRP uses a special :ref:`SDFormat parser <sdformat-developer-manual>` to handle these files.

+    urdfdom
+        The URDF (U-Robot Description Format) library provides core data structures and a simple XML parsers for populating the class data structures from an URDF file.
+Read more on `project pages <https://github.com/ros/urdfdom>`__